GeorgiCodes/posts/go.md

 These memory addresses are in hexadecimal with each index located 8 bytes ahead of the last.
 The addresses you see on your machine will likely differ to the ones shown above.
  See [Hexadecimal to Decimal](http://www.binaryhexconverter.com/hex-to-decimal-converter) converter.

+### The length of the array forms part of the type

 In Go, the length of the array forms part of its type.
 The assignment below will throw an error:

 ```go